OpenCPN/OpenCPN/README.opencpn-cmd.md

 https://opencpn-manuals.github.io/main/ocpn-dev-manual/od-compile-linux.html
 This will also make a local installation.

-opencpn-cmd needs to be run in the Flatpak sandbox.
+opencpn-cmd needs to run in the Flatpak sandbox.
 Do:

     $ flatpak run --command=bash --devel org.opencpn.OpenCPN
     📦 $ opencpn-cmd --help